gezalore/designbench/docs/source/advanced.rst

 Enabling waveform tracing
 -------------------------

-You can turn on waveform tracing for all designbench benchmarks.
-To compile with trace capability, just pass the relevant Verilator options ``--trace`` or ``--trace-fst``, with possibly other ``--trace*`` options via the ``--compileArgs`` option to ``./designbench run``.
-To actually enable tracing at execution time, also pass ``+trace`` via ``--executeArgs``. (``+trace`` is checked by the designbench support code included in the top level module of all benchmarks).
+You can turn on waveform tracing for all RTLMeter benchmarks.
+To compile with trace capability, just pass the relevant Verilator options ``--trace`` or ``--trace-fst``, with possibly other ``--trace*`` options via the ``--compileArgs`` option to ``./rtlmeter run``.
+To actually enable tracing at execution time, also pass ``+trace`` via ``--executeArgs``. (``+trace`` is checked by the RTLMeter support code included in the top level module of all benchmarks).

 .. code:: shell

     # Compile with trace capability
-    ./designbench run --cases "VeeR-EH1:default:cmark" --compileArgs="--trace" --nExecute=0
+    ./rtlmeter run --cases "VeeR-EH1:default:cmark" --compileArgs="--trace" --nExecute=0
     # Execute with tracing enabled at run-time
-    ./designbench run --cases "VeeR-EH1:default:cmark" --compileRoot work --executeRoot work-trace-on --executeArgs="+trace"
+    ./rtlmeter run --cases "VeeR-EH1:default:cmark" --compileRoot work --executeRoot work-trace-on --executeArgs="+trace"
     # Execute without racing enabled at run-time
-    ./designbench run --cases "VeeR-EH1:default:cmark" --compileRoot work --executeRoot work-trace-off
+    ./rtlmeter run --cases "VeeR-EH1:default:cmark" --compileRoot work --executeRoot work-trace-off